slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hints:

 - Entrepreneurs are inherently optimistic because they are rewarded by being optimistic.
 Intelectuals the opposite.
+- You’ll never meet a very successful pessimistic person.
+If you want to be remarkable, get better at being optimistic.
 - Organisms that treat threats as more urgent than oportunities have a better chance to survive and reproduce.

 > *"That was one of the virtues of being a pessimist: nothing was ever as bad as you thought it would be."